Who Is Eligible: | Open to all independent game developers worldwide (see specific rules). |

 Q: My game is complicated.
 How can I make sure that judges understand and play it correctly?

 A: One excellent way to do this is via video.
 We allow you to attach a video link (public on YouTube) to your submission.
 But you are also welcome to link private tutorial videos in your submission or even upload them alongside your submission.
-Also feel free to link to other background information.
+Also feel free to link to other background information and documentation.

 Q: Can I submit a game that's already been released?
 Can I submit an unfinished game demo?

-A: The IGF does accept games that have already been released to the public, either by directly uploading a build of the game, or providing us with download codes for various services (Steam, App Store, etc).
-You may also submit an early/demo version of the game, but please note that the rules stipulate that it must be "substantially feature-complete", and that your game will be in competition with games nearly- or already-available.
+A: The IGF does accept games that have already been released to the public, either by directly uploading a build of the game, or by providing us with download codes for various services (Steam, GOG, App Store, web pages, etc).
+You may also submit an early/demo version of the game, but please note that the rules stipulate that it must be "substantially feature-complete", and that your game will be in competition with games nearly or already available.
 If you're unsure whether your game is "substantially feature-complete enough" by the deadline, you may wish to wait until the following year's festival!

 Q: Can I update my game after entering the competition?

 A: You can upload new builds of your game at any time.
-Please note that after the competition deadline, judges may look at your game at any time.
-You can continue giving us new versions, but we only absolutely guarantee that judges will see the version of your game uploaded at deadline time.
+Please note that after the submission deadline, judges may look at your game at any time.
+You can continue giving us new versions, but we only absolutely guarantee that judges and jury members will see the version of your game first uploaded by the deadline.

 Q: What systems must a game run on?

 A: The IGF Competition officially supports any platform - PC, console, web, mobile, etc. Many of our judges also have access to console and VR development kits - please specify what is needed in your submission.
-We cannot guarantee that judges will have access to any special hardware required to play your game.
+We cannot guarantee that all judge or jury members will have access to any special hardware required to play your game.

 Q: It's been X days since the deadline for submissions has passed.
 Is it too late to enter our game into the festival?